NVIDIA/jetson-gpio/doc/README.txt

               Configuring the system and running sample scripts
 --------------------------------------------------------------------------------

+Please download this repo and unzip it into /opt/nvidia if it does not exist already.
+        sudo unzip <path_to_zip_file> -d /opt/nvidia/

+The name of the zip is likely incorrect if downloaded from github.
+It should be named 'jetson-gpio'.
+        mv /opt/nvidia/jetson-gpio-master /opt/nvidia/jetson-gpio

-To add Jetson.GPIO to your PYTHONPATH, install using the setup.py file
+Optionally, to add Jetson.GPIO to your PYTHONPATH, install using the setup.py file
         sudo python3 setup.py install
 or pip3
         sudo pip3 install Jetson.GPIO